-Let’s get into the safari photography tips, shall we?
+Let’s get into Uganda safari photography tips, shall we?
 We’ll be looking at these four things:

-Although you can take reasonable photos with a ‘point and shoot’ camera with some thought and an eye for composition, you need a Digital Single Lens Reflex (DSLR) camera with one or more lenses if you are at all serious about wildlife safari photography.
-The most important component in a digital SLR is the sensor.
+Although you can take good photos with a ‘point and shoot’ camera with some thought and an eye for composition, you need a Digital Single Lens Reflex (DSLR) camera with one or more lenses if you are at all serious about wildlife safari photography.
+The most crucial component in a digital SLR is the sensor.

 Always buy the best lens you can afford.
 Fixed fast lenses are ideal but very costly.
 Zoom lenses are easier to change the composition without changing lenses the whole time.
 If you carry only one lens, a 24-70mm or similar zoom should be ideal.
 A lightweight 80-200mm or 70-300mm or similar will be excellent for candid shots and varying your composition for a second lens.

 Wildlife photography on Uganda safari will be very frustrating if you don’t have at least a 300mm lens.
 For a slight loss of quality, teleconverters are a cheap and compact way to increase magnification: a 300 lens with a 1.4x converter becomes 420mm, and with a 2x, it becomes 600mm.
 NB 1.4x and 2x teleconverters reduce the speed of your lens by 1.4 and 2 stops, respectively.

 The resolution of digital cameras is improving the whole time.
 For ordinary prints, a 6-megapixel camera is fine.
 For better results and the possibility to enlarge images and professional reproduction, higher resolution is available up to 50.6 megapixels.